- This post contains affiliate links. Read more here.

 If you think your pet is likely to have some pre-existing conditions, here’s what you should be on the lookout for when shopping for a policy:

-- Long wait periods, especially for knee and hip issues.
-Wait periods are the amount of time you have to wait between when your policy goes into effect and when your insurance will cover treatment for a given condition.
-If your pet develops symptoms during a wait period, they won’t be covered for that condition when it’s over.
+- Long waiting periods, especially for knee and hip issues.
+Waiting periods are the amount of time you have to wait between when your policy goes into effect and when your insurance will cover treatment for a given condition.
+If your pet develops symptoms during a waiting period, they won’t be covered for that condition when it’s over.

 - “Curable” pre-existing conditions are health issues that predate your policy’s start date but can be satisfactorily resolved with no expectation of recurrence.
 Some pet insurance providers will cover curable pre-existing conditions, but the definition of “curable” varies, so it’s worth taking a close look at your policy.